funk44/JeZR/README.md

 **2. OpenClaw wiring**

-After the profile step, `jezr setup` configures OpenClaw automatically — registers the Sunday night cron jobs, adds the poller keepalive to HEARTBEAT.md, and sets up the plan approval handler.
+After the profile step, `jezr setup` configures OpenClaw automatically — registers the Sunday night cron jobs, adds the poller keepalive to HEARTBEAT.md, and sets up the plan approval handler in AGENT.md.
 See [docs/openclaw.md](docs/openclaw.md) for details.

 ---

 ## Your athlete profile

-The profile is the most important part of JeZR.
-It is what separates coaching from data retrieval.
+The profile is what separates coaching from data retrieval.

-`athlete.json` holds structured variables the code reads directly. `athlete.md` holds the narrative context that gets injected into every AI call — the stuff a good coach carries in their head.
+`athlete.json` holds structured variables the code reads directly. `athlete.md` holds the narrative context injected into every AI call — the stuff a good coach carries in their head.
 Injury patterns, how you respond to heat, what happens to your training when work gets heavy, what a hard Zwift climb does to your legs for the next three days.

 This document evolves.
 Add a race report after a key event.
 Note a pattern you've noticed.
-Update it when something significant changes.
 The richer it gets, the better the plans get.

 ```bash
 jezr profile          # view current profile summary